Home » Diamonds » Colorless vs Near Colorless Diamonds: How are They Different?

 Pros

-The first is it offers tremendous value if it’s identical to a colorless diamond.
+The first pro of near colorless diamonds is they offer tremendous value when they’re identical to a colorless one.

 As you learned in my price comparisons above, the cost of a diamond generally declines with every grade lower on the color scale.